 Eva is preceded in death by grandfather, Carlyle Schrank, of River Falls, WI, and beloved cat, Loca “Bear,” a life-long companion and deep source of comfort and unconditional love.
 Eva is survived by mother, Nancy of River Falls, father, Jason, of River Falls, WI, dear brother, Calvin, who is a sophomore at River Falls High School, grandmother, Barbara Schrank (Tom Ripplinger), of Hammond, WI, grandparents, Patricia and William Gamble, of Anoka, MN, step-grandmother, Robin Schrank, of River Falls, WI, aunt, Pamela (Rich) Witalka of Champlin, MN, uncle, Scott (Kayla) Gamble, of Anoka, MN, uncle, David Schrank, of River Falls, WI, uncle Steven (Cris) Schrank, of Hudson, WI, step-uncle, Lucas Gulbranson, of Woodbury, MN, cousin, Kimberly (Josh) Weber, of Rochester, MN, cousin, David (Theresa) Witalka, of Chicago, IL, cousin, Sarah Witalka, of Hugo, MN, cousins, Chloé and Luke Gamble, of Anoka, MN, cousins, Charlie and Bennett Schrank, of Hudson, WI, cousin, Marika Hanson, of Chicago, IL, cousin, Alex Hanson, of River Falls, WI, godmother, Debbie Huppert, of Chaska, MN, and so many more kind and supportive relatives and friends.
 Eva’s loving hands and heart will also be missed by recently-adopted cat, Nintendo, and a large collection of herbs and plants nurtured to life over the past few years.

-A celebration honoring Eva’s full and beautiful life and creative force will be held at the River Falls Golf Course on Saturday, October 15th 2022.
-An open house with a light lunch will be held from Noon to 4 p.m.
-A memorial service with a tribute from the UW-River Falls Dance Theatre will take place at 2 p.m.
+A celebration honoring Eva’s full and beautiful life and creative force was held at the River Falls Golf Course on Saturday, October 15th 2022.
+An open house with a light lunch was held from Noon to 4 p.m.
+A memorial service with a tribute from the UW-River Falls Dance Theatre took place at 2 p.m.
 Memorials to the family are preferred.
 Cremation Services provided by Bakken-Young Funeral & Cremation Services.